amstrdm/amstrdm/README.md

 - 👋 Hi, I’m Antonio
 - 👀 I’m interested in Computer Science and Finance
-- 📰 That means I spend all my time looking at code or analyzing financial reports
+- 📰 That means I spend my time looking at code or analyzing financial reports
 - 🔒 I have a background in Offensive Cybersecurity
 - 🌱 I’m currently working on my first large Quantitative Trading Project which is based in the field of data visualization
 - 💵 If you're interested in collaborating specifically in the Space between Finance and CS hit me up!